My main bassoon is made by Bernd Moosmann.

 The Eb trill key between the D and C hole is also extended, which makes it possible to access the same key on the right hand.
 Placement can be seen on the pictures below of the butt join.

-The four keys for high notes on the side of the wing joint are for high Eb, E, F and F#.
+The five keys for high notes on the side of the wing joint are for high Eb, E, F, F# and G.

-It has been quiet a lot of experimentation regarding these keys location, and the most idiomatic solution is as follows:
+A lot of experimentation has been done regarding the location of these keys, and the most idiomatic solution is as follows:

-Between E and D hole is the Eb-key, behind it is high F, and above it is a second high E. Above the E hole is the main high E key and F#.
+Between E and D hole is the Eb-key, behind it is high F, and above it is a second high E, behind that is the G. Above the E hole is the main high E key and F#.

 The high Eb key has been desinged wider for two reasons; firstly for reducing the distance between the high Eb and the D hole, which makes it possible to easily slide to the high Eb key.
 This is specially convenient in f.ex B major thirds & chords.